rpretzer/rabbit-hole/README-CMS.md

 The site can automatically discover content files, or you can generate a manifest:

+### Using the Admin UI

+1. Click the "Generate Manifest" button in the admin interface
+2. The manifest will be downloaded as `content-manifest.json`
+3. Save it to the root directory of the site
+4. Commit and push to trigger rebuild (if using CI/CD)

+### Using the Script

 ```bash
 node scripts/generate-manifest.js > content-manifest.json
 ```

 The JavaScript will automatically use `content-manifest.json` if it exists, otherwise it falls back to a default manifest.
 You can commit the manifest file or generate it as part of your build process.

+### Automatic Rebuilds

+For automatic rebuilds after manifest generation, you'll need to set up:
+- A CI/CD pipeline (GitHub Actions, Netlify, Vercel, etc.)
+- A webhook that triggers on file changes
+- Or a backend API endpoint that commits the manifest and triggers rebuild

+Currently, the admin UI downloads the manifest file for manual placement.

 ## Image Optimization